 Information exposed to the application layer from lower layers during multipath delivery

-Based on the above discussion, high level call flows are presented and a couple of gaps are identified and documented.
+Based on the above discussion, high level call flows are presented, and a couple of gaps are identified and documented.
 A candidate solution to extend existing APIs in our 5GMS System is proposed.

 Text proposal